 The best men’s sweatshorts

-Steve “Sweatpants” Irby told us this green pair is his current favorite.
-“Right now, I think Daily Paper sweatshorts are the best.
-The cut, the material, and just how clean they are with pretty much any fit easily makes them my favorite pair out,” he says.
+New York City–based artist Steve “Sweatpants” Irby told us this green pair with a drawstring waistband is his favorite in a previous version of this story.
+“I think Daily Paper sweatshorts are the best.
+The cut, the material, and just how clean they are with pretty much any fit easily makes them my favorite pair out,” he said.

 The best women’s sweatshorts